The meeting ends. The recap is already in Slack.

 Do the next steps actually become tasks?

 Yes, and that is the point.
-Each follow-up becomes an Asana task assigned to a real owner, with the context from the call attached.
-The call turns into tracked work in the right project, not a paragraph nobody reads.
+Each follow-up becomes a task on your team's list, assigned to a real owner with the context from the call attached.
+The ones she can do herself, she offers to take to a first draft, ready for you to review.

 What does it cost per user?